Mohamed-Elwan/my-laravel-starter/readme.md

 ## About my-laravel-starter

-It's a `Laravel 5.4` based project that I use as a starting point to my projects.
+It's a `Laravel 5.4` based project that I'll use as a starting point to my projects.
 I'll keep it generic and editable as much as I can.

 ## To-Do list
 A list of features upcoming to the project: